wsydney76/craft-properties-field/README.md

 ### Callbacks for custom property types

-The config can define callbacks for the `normalize` and `validate` methods.
+The config can define callbacks for the `onNormalize` and `onValidate` methods.

 ```php
 <?php